SRJPE/system-design-docs/srjpe_data_management_plan.md

 #### Quality Control

-Each monitoring program performs there own QC on data which often includes manual checks when entering data and end of season checks.
+Each monitoring program performs their own QC on data which often includes manual checks when entering data and end of season checks.
 FlowWest conducted QC on historical datasets when received from monitoring programs which included visualizations of all variables included in the dataset and consistency checks for categorical variables.

 #### Data Updates